-The Company's financial instruments recognized on the audited consolidated balance sheet consists of cash, accounts receivable, accounts payable, accrued liabilities, Term Loan, Convertible Notes, deferred obligation and contract settlement.
+The Company's financial instruments recognized on the consolidated balance sheet consists of cash, accounts receivable, accounts payable, accrued liabilities, Term Loan, Convertible Notes, deferred obligation and contract settlement.
 The Company does not have any derivative financial instruments.
 The non-derivative financial instruments are recognized initially at fair value.
 The fair values of the current financial instruments approximate their carrying value due to their short-term maturity.

 The Company's Term Loan, Convertible Notes, deferred obligation and contract settlement obligations are classified as Level 3 financial instrument as their estimated fair value is based on the estimated payments under the Waterfall Distribution mechanism.
-At September 30, 2018, the estimated fair value of Block 9 and D6 Block was nil respectively with no allocation of payments to debt holders under the Waterfall Distribution mechanism.
-See Note 2 for further information.
+The Waterfall Distribution specifies that 100 percent of any net proceeds received up to \$180 million would be payable to the Lenders.